The Association 'International Aquatic Therapy Faculty' (IATF)

 - Eliana Lopéz, Assistant Lecturer WST, Mendoza, Argentina

-- Jihye Lee, Member, South-Korea (presently in living Perth)
+- Jihye Lee, Benefactor South-Korea (presently in living Perth)

-- Gaby Wiklund, Lecturer Halliwick Ten Points, Aarau, Switzerland
+- Gaby Fahrny, Lecturer Halliwick Ten Points, Aarau, Switzerland

 - Ben Waller, Senior Lecturer BRRM, Jyväskylä, Finland